vernistage/list-adt-challenge/README.md

 ArrayList is another story.
 It doesn't matter how many things are in the list, it always takes the same amount of time.
 Since we're curious about growth, we don't care if `ArrayList#last` takes one operation or ten operations, what's interesting is that it always takes the _same number_ of operations no matter how big the list is.
 In other words, the number of operations required by `ArrayList#last` stays constant as the list grows.

 It turns out there's language to describe the patterns we're seeing, it's known as "Big-O notation".
-Analyzing the "Big-O" of an algorithm is all about determining how the operations required by that algorithm will increase as the algorithm operates and larger and larger input.
+Analyzing the "Big-O" of an algorithm is all about determining how the operations required by that algorithm will increase as the algorithm operates on larger and larger input.

 When we look at Big-O, we don't worry about precisely how many operations are required when running an algorithm with a single input.
 When you hear "Big-O", think "Big Picture" — we're not worried about the specific operation count, we're interested in how that operation count _grows_ over time.
 That's why we had to run `#last` with different list sizes, it allowed us to see the big picture — how `#last` performed in each implementation as the lists got bigger.